totemtechnologies/Sysmon-Tools/README.md

 # Sysmon-Tools
 KNOWN ISSUES:
 github is breaking certain switches in the script.  unclear why.  run script as admin from ISE and remedieate switches as necessary.
 Sometimes re-running the totem_sysman script will fix the issue.
+You can also just copy the text from the powershell github and paste to a new script doc as admin.  dumb http.

 TLDR: